-Our program is structured to place a majority of NEO compensation at risk, with realizable value dependent upon company financial and stock price performance.
-During 2019, due to the Company's enhanced focus on business performance improvement, the Compensation Committee maintained that same approach for our NEOs but shifted our mix of long-term incentives more toward performance shares to focus on achievement of specific financial objectives.
-In addition, the Committee significantly reduced the grant date value of long-term incentive awards relative to 2018, considering the price of our stock on the date of grant, in order to limit dilution of shareholder value.
+Our program is structured to place a majority of CEO compensation at risk, with realizable value dependent upon company financial performance.
+During 2020, the Compensation Committee maintained an emphasis on performance-based equity and near-term performance improvement.
+In addition, considering the price of our stock on the date of grant and in order to limit dilution of stockholder value, the Committee kept grant date values of our 2020 long-term incentive (LTI) awards similar to 2019 LTI awards, which were significantly reduced from prior years.